Coroner (band)

-Coroner is a Swiss thrash metal band from Zürich.
+Coroner is a Swiss thrash metal band from Zürich formed in 1983, better known for the lineup formed in 1985.
 They garnered relatively little attention outside of Europe.
-Formed in 1983, the band broke up in 1996, but reformed 14 years later.
-The band has performed at multiple live venues and festivals around worldwide since 2011, and plans to release their first studio album in three decades in 2023.
+The band broke up in 1996, but reunited in 2010.

 Coroner's music combines elements of thrash, classical music, avant-garde music, progressive rock, jazz, and industrial metal with suitably gruff vocals.
-With their increasingly complex style of progressive rock-infused thrash, they have been called "the Rush of thrash metal", and along with Voivod and Watchtower, the band has been credited for helping pioneer the subgenre of "technical thrash metal" (also called "progressive thrash metal") during the mid-to-late 1980s.
-Coroner's sound then progressed and the production became more refined, resulting in the more progressive albums No More Color (1989), Mental Vortex (1991) and Grin (1993).
+With their increasingly complex style of progressive rock-infused thrash, they have been called "the Rush of thrash metal", and along with Voivod and Watchtower, the band has been credited for helping pioneer the subgenre of "technical thrash metal" during the mid-to-late 1980s.
+Coroner's sound then progressed and the production became more refined, resulting in a more progressive sound on later albums such as No More Color (1989), Mental Vortex (1991) and Grin (1993).
+After more than a decade since reuniting, and of performing as mainly a live act, Coroner's first studio album in 32 years, Dissonance Theory, was released in October 2025.

 History

 Career and breakup

-The Swiss thrash trio Coroner were originally road crew for Celtic Frost.
+The members of Coroner were originally roadies for Celtic Frost.
 They eventually cut their own songs, recording their demo Death Cult in 1986 with Tom G. Warrior of Celtic Frost on vocals.
 Their first full-length album R.I.P., released in 1987, featured bass player Ron Broder on vocals and he assumed the role for the rest of the group's existence.
 The meaning of the band name Coroner is related to the crown or officer of the crown that is referenced by some of their songs.

-Coroner released four more albums within next decade: Punishment for Decadence (1988), No More Color (1989), Mental Vortex (1991) and Grin (1993), as well as the compilation album Coroner (1995), which also included some new and unreleased material; each release was acclaimed by critics and the public alike.
-Other than having toured relentlessly for more than half a decade (including the US three times), and all of their music videos receiving airplay on MTV's Headbangers Ball ("Masked Jackal", "Last Entertainment" and the cover version of the Beatles' "I Want You (She's So Heavy)"), Coroner never achieved much commercial success, which had contributed to the band slowly falling apart during the mid-1990s.
-Coroner officially disbanded after a farewell tour consequent to their self-titled album in January and February 1996.
+Coroner released four more studio albums within next decade: Punishment for Decadence (1988), No More Color (1989), Mental Vortex (1991) and Grin (1993), as well as the compilation album Coroner (1995), which also included some new and unreleased material; each release was acclaimed by critics and the public alike.
+Other than having toured relentlessly for more than half a decade (including the US three times), and all of their music videos receiving airplay on MTV's Headbangers Ball ("Masked Jackal", "Last Entertainment" and the cover version of the Beatles' "I Want You (She's So Heavy)"), Coroner did not achieve much commercial success, which had contributed to the band slowly falling apart during the mid-1990s.
+Coroner officially disbanded after a farewell tour consequent to the self-titled album in January and February 1996.